What are the pros and cons of uterine artery embolization?

 The procedure lasts between one and two hours.
 Eight to twelve hours' bed rest are then needed for the cut in the groin to be able to close up again.

 A few weeks after this procedure, (MRI) is used to check whether the treatment had the desired effect – in other words, whether the blood supply to the fibroid has been completely cut off.
 Only then do the fibroids gradually shrink and the symptoms go away.
-The particles stay in the remaining fibroid tissue.
+Parts of the fibroid are broken down by the body.
+The particles remain inside the particles stay in the remaining fibroid tissue, but don't cause any long-term symptoms.

 How effective is uterine artery embolization?

-Like surgery, embolization is generally an option for women who have been experiencing severe symptoms because of their fibroids for a long time.
-Symptoms improve in around 80 to 90 out of 100 women following the treatment.
-Around 10 out of 100 women don't notice an improvement after the procedure.
+Embolization is generally an option for women who have been experiencing severe symptoms because of their fibroids for a long time.
+These symptoms improve in about 80 to 90 out of 100 women following treatment.

 When is uterine artery embolization not suitable?

-Some fibroids can't be treated using embolization.
-They include submucosal fibroids (just under the lining of the womb) and pedunculated subserosal fibroids (on the outside of the womb).
+Some fibroids can't be treated properly using embolization because of their location.
+They include submucosal fibroids (just under the lining of the womb), and pedunculated subserosal fibroids (on the outside of the womb).
 Surgery is the preferred treatment for those kinds of fibroids.

-There are other reasons not to use embolization, for example if the woman is pregnant or has a genital infection.
-Embolization is also not an option for women with a very overactive thyroid because they wouldn't tolerate the iodine in the contrast medium.
+There are other reasons not to use embolization, for example if the woman is pregnant or has a genital .
+Embolization is also not an option for women with a very overactive thyroid because they wouldn't tolerate the iodine in the contrast fluid.

 What are the possible side effects?

 People often have cramping abdominal pain after embolization.
 Nausea, vomiting and fever are also possible.
-These side effects may last for a few days, but can be treated with medication.
-In 3 out of 100 women, embolization leads to problems that have to be treated, such as an in the womb, damage to blood vessels or deep vein thrombosis in the legs.
+These side effects may last for a few days, but they can be treated with medication.
+In 3 out of 100 women, embolization leads to complications such as an in the womb, damage to blood vessels or deep vein thrombosis in the legs.
+It is important to seek medical advice if you experience any signs of these problems, like fever or abnormal pain.

-Embolization may also make a woman's period stop completely.
+Embolization may also make your period stop completely.
 This happens in about 4 out of 100 women.
 In about 5 out of 100 women the treated fibroids become detached and leave the body through the vagina.

 Does the treatment affect fertility?